RoniPa/SaunaApp/README.md

 - _id:_ Conversation id
 - _target:_ Id of the targeted user
 - _targetName:_ Display name of the targeted user
-- _touched:_ Date of the last time this conversation was touched.
+- _touched:_ Timestamp of the last time this conversation was touched, stored as a long number.
 Can be used for ordering for example.
 - _hasNew:_ Whether conversation holds changes the user has not seen.
 0 if nothing, else count of new messages.

 ### Message